Troubleshooting

 This does not happen when copying messages from a Gmail account to another email account, and it does not happen when copying messages from other email services.

-MsgFiler has had a long history of running on Mac OS X and macOS.
+MsgFiler has had of running on Mac OS X and macOS.
 The original version of the plugin and application were written in Objective-C using Cocoa and Interface Builder.
 Since then, development tools have evolved.
 MsgFiler 4 has been rewritten from the ground up as a native Swift and SwiftUI.
 It has been built expressly to support macOS Sonoma and subsequent versions of macOS.

 MsgFiler 4 also supports macOS Ventura (macOS 13.0)